-This was one of the original thirteen states that made up the country and was the first to break away from Great Britain in 1776.
-This is therefore one of the proudest state populations here as well as being one of the biggest.
-New Hampshire currently has a population in 2013 estimated at 1,322,847, a sizable increase over its population of 1.31 million at the 2010 Census.
+New Hampshire was one of the original thirteen states that made up the country and was the first settlement to establish both a constitution as well as an independent government that was separate from Great Britain in January of 1776.
 It does have one of the slowest growth rates in the country at just 0.16%, which ranks 45th in the country.
-This isn't surprising, given its small size.

 As with any state, the most recent set of figures in relation to the population of New Hampshire dates from the last nationwide census of 2010.
-That survey confirmed that there were 1,316,470 people here and that figure was up by 6.5% on the numbers declared at the 2000 Census.
-The 2013 estimate for New Hampshire places the population at 1,322,847, though, making this the 42nd most populous state in the US.
+That survey confirmed that there were 1,316,470 people, and that figure was up by 6.5% on the numbers declared at the 2000 Census.

-With a land mass of 9,304 square miles, there are only four states that are smaller than New Hampshire but for every square mile of land there is an average of 147 people here.
+With a land mass of 9,349 square miles, there are only four states that are smaller than New Hampshire but for every square mile of land there is an average of 147 people.

-The largest city in New Hampshire is, of course, Manchester.
+The largest city in New Hampshire is Manchester.
 It is the only city in the state with more than 100,000 residents (its exact population, as recorded by the 2010 census, is 109,565).
-Nashua (pop: 86,494) is the only other city in the state with a population of over 50,000.
+Nashua (pop: 87,970) is the only other city in the state with a population of over 50,000.

 The northern third of the state has just 5% of the state's total population and suffers from high poverty rates.
 It also steadily loses population as paper and logging industries decline, although it does remain popular as a tourist destination.

-According to the 2010 Census, the demographic split of New Hampshire is:
+According to the most recent ACS, the racial composition of New Hampshire was:

-The first set of widely available population for New Hampshire figures date back to 1790 when, little more than a decade after the declaration of Independence, it was shown that 141,885 people were living in the state.
+The first set of widely available New Hampshire population figures date back to 1790 when, little more than a decade after the Declaration of Independence, it was shown that 141,885 people were living in the state.
 Ten years later, the 1800 survey showed that those numbers had climbed to 183,858, a rise of 29.6% in just a decade.

-The same rates of growth continued through the first half of the 20th century but, in the second half of the century NH experienced another population boom.
-Between 1960 and 2000, the state’s population more than doubled, largely because of the so-called Massachusetts Transplants – people moving from a more crowded urban area to a more relaxed rural area.
+The same rates of growth continued through the first half of the 20th century but, in the second half of the century, New Hampshire experienced another population boom.
+Between 1960 and 2000, the state’s population more than doubled, largely because of the so-called Massachusetts Transplants -- people moving from a crowded urban area to a more relaxed rural area.

-The growth rate has slowed slightly as we enter the 21st century but remains on an upward trend.
+The growth rate has slowed slightly while entering the 21st century but remains on an upward trend.

 New Hampshire has such a small amount of land, much of it rugged terrain, that growth can only be maintained for so long.
 New Hampshire's population has been growing quickly for decades, but researchers have found this growth rate is slowing down.
 A large reason for the growth has been families moving from elsewhere in the country, particularly Massachusetts, but this trend is changing.